goedgeai/dropt-cli/README.md

 # dropt-cli
-DrOpt is an ML model optimization service consisting of
+Dr.Opt is an ML model optimization service consisting of
 - Hyper-parameter tuning tools
 - WebUI for result visualization & analysis

-A public DrOpt server is hosted on <https://dropt.neuralscope.org>.
+A public Dr.Opt server is hosted on <https://dropt.goedge.ai>.

-`dropt-cli` is the client application of DrOpt encapsulated in a Python package.
+`dropt-cli` is the client application of Dr.Opt encapsulated in a Python package.
 To use it, users either run or wrap the ML model in Python.